-In fact, when we make with intention inside of my writing workshops and studios and the classrooms where I coach, we notice improvements in performance.
+In fact, we notice improved performances when we make with intention inside my writing workshops and studios and in the classrooms where I coach.

-Making motivates writers, especially when their writing is built around their making.
+Making motivates writers, especially when their writing is built by their making.

-Teachers may choose the form in much the same way we always have in a writer’s workshop, but inviting writers to choose their own topics, and more important, to center their drafts around the things they’re making, is pretty powerful stuff.
+Teachers may choose the form in much the same way we always have in a writer’s workshop, but inviting writers to choose their topics and, more importantly, center their drafts around the things they make, is pretty powerful stuff.

-Given a set of creative constraints (a provocative prompt, a specific set of materials, and limited time, to name a few), how might students rapidly prototype stories, their opinions, pieces that inform, or even teach?
+Given a set of creative constraints (a provocative prompt, a specific set of materials, and limited time, to name a few), how might students rapidly prototype stories, their opinions, informational pieces, or even teach?